Graduate Advising Frequently Asked Questions (FAQs)

 - In certain cases, international students who are in their absolutely last semester may file a Reduced Course Load form through OIS and register for just a single credit hour.

-- Doctoral Students: A minimum of three (3) hours of MAE 899 (Doctoral Dissertation Preparation) can be taken all credit hour requirements for their degree (including research credits and the oral preliminary examination) have been completed.
-There are no lectures for this course, it simply gives PhD students time to prepare for their final defense
+- Doctoral Students: A minimum of three (3) hours of MAE 899 (Doctoral Dissertation Preparation) can be taken if all credit hour requirements for their degree (including research credits and the oral preliminary examination) have been completed.
+There are no lectures for this course, it simply gives PhD students time to prepare for their final defense.

 - In certain cases, international students who are in their absolutely last semester may file a Reduced Course Load form through OIS and register for just a single credit hour.

 How do I get the grade distribution reports?

 - Grade distribution reports can be found on WolfTech Gradient here.
 The grade distribution reports give the semester and year the course was taught, which instructor taught the course and a breakdown of the grades.
 For privacy reasons, only classes with enrollments greater than 20 students have their grades reported.
 Therefore, just because a class you are looking for is not in the grade distribution report system does not mean it was not taught during a specific semester.

 What is MAE 586 project work (for Non-thesis MS students)?

 MAE 586 – Project work in Mechanical Engineering is an independent project course with no formal lectures.
 Instead, students perform an analysis or experiment under the advisement of a project advisor.

 Additional information regarding this course requirement is included in the MAE MS Student Guides found on the MAE Graduate Advising page.

 How do I find a project and adviser for the MAE 586 project?